canonical/maas/docs/nodes.rst

 accepted the selected series of Ubuntu will be installed.

 To save time, you can also accept and commission all nodes from the commandline.
-This requires that you first login with the API key, which :ref:`you can retrieve from the web interface <api-key>`::
+This requires that you first log in with the API key, which :ref:`you can retrieve from the web interface <api-key>`::

    $ maas maas nodes accept-all